 A qualified Black Belt, as defined by ISSP, will not only know the topics listed above and be able to apply Six Sigma, but will also be able to manipulate the methods in order to be successful in different circumstances.
 Individuals with this level of knowledge will be able to select the most appropriate method depending on the situation.
 They will be able to generate innovative and creative ways to solve complex challenges.
-Specifically they will need to understand everything at Green Belt standard, and:
+They are expected to be able to champion and lead continuous improvement in their organisation and train and develop staff internal to at least Green Belt standard.

 - Use statistical software such as Minitab.

-- Advanced process capability studies, non normal capability studies, DPMO/PPM/Yield and Z scores.
+- Advanced process capability studies, non-normal capability studies, Binomial and Poisson studies.